 - 6-12 months: 4-8 ounces of water

 According to most infant nutrition and feeding guides, we can start with fruits and vegetables, but only one at a time.
 They can be introduced to one at a time to see how the infant reacts to the flavour and texture and to make sure no allergies develop.
 If your baby won’t eat them at first, try again later.
 Babies may need to reject food at least 5-10 times on different occasions before you can truly say they don’t like the food.

 Feeding your baby with a spoon

 Eating with a spoon will be a very new experience for your baby.
 Since she would have had only liquid foods so far.
-So please be aware that the baby will take adequate time to get used to eating solid foods with spoon.
+So please be aware that the baby will take adequate time to get used to eating solid foods with a spoon.
 Continue to practice and eventually the baby will learn to eat comfortably.
-Instead of feeding an entire meal with spoon, start with 1 or 2 teaspoons and gradually increase the number of attempts with every passing meal.
+Instead of feeding an entire meal with a spoon, start with 1 or 2 teaspoons and gradually increase the number of attempts with every passing meal.
 After the practice bites with spoon, continue feeding with the hand.

 - Give honey to babies younger than 1 year, as that can cause a botulism risk that a baby’s developing immune system can’t fend off.

 Overall, it can be an enjoyable bonding experience to feed an infant.
-Please keep in mind, that the nutrition regime of the infants in the first 12 months can affect the relationship that they develop with food and can be critical for their health and development, with long term consequences.
+Please keep in mind, that the nutrition regime of the infants in the first 12 months can affect the relationship that they develop with food and can be critical for their health and development, with long-term consequences.